php-enspired/peekaboo/README.md

 tests
 -----

-Run static analysis with `composer test:analyze` and tun unit tests with `composer test:unit`.
+Run static analysis with `composer test:analyze` and run unit tests with `composer test:unit`.

 Note, the first time you run a `test:` command, dev dependencies will be installed automatically.
 This requires an internet connection and may take some time.